siri15243/flask_app/readme.md

 ## App Overview
 The Flask app is designed to provide a user registration and authentication system along with an array generation API.
 The app uses JWT (JSON Web Tokens) for user authentication and secure API access.

+### Rate Limiting

+Rate limiting is a technique used to control the number of requests a client can make to a server in a specific time period.
+It helps prevent abuse, misuse, and excessive usage of your API, ensuring fair access for all users.
+In our Flask application, we've implemented rate limiting using the Flask-Limiter extension.

+In our Flask app, we've applied rate limiting to the /generate_array endpoint, allowing a maximum of 10 requests per minute for each client.
+This ensures that no single client can flood your server with requests.

 ### Endpoints